uniproacad/site/src/posts/healthy-eating-habits-for-kids.md

 ---
-title: Healthy Eating Habits for Kids
+title: Healthy Eating Habits For Kids
 description: When it comes to healthy eating habits for kids, there are many things to consider.
 In addition to the tips outlined in the previous section, there are a few more things you can do to promote healthy eating in your